Melissa Manchester: Solo career

 In 1980, she appeared on The Muppet Show.

 In 1982, she released the smash "You Should Hear How She Talks About You", which won the 1983 Grammy for Best Pop Female Vocal Performance, beating out Linda Ronstadt, Olivia Newton-John, Juice Newton, and Laura Branigan.
-The song itself reached #4 in Cash Box and #5 on the Billboard Hot 100 chart as well as #10 Adult Contemporary.
+The song itself reached No. 4 on Cash Box and No. 5 on the Billboard Hot 100 chart as well as No. 10 on the Adult Contemporary chart.

 In 1985, she signed with MCA Records and released the album Ma+hematics.

 Manchester continued to place singles on the Adult Contemporary charts throughout the 1980s.
-Another top-ten entry on the AC chart was a 1989 updating of Dionne Warwick's "Walk on By".
+Another Top 10 entry on the AC chart was a 1989 updating of Dionne Warwick's "Walk on By".
 The single was pulled from her Mika/Polygram album Tribute, which honored some of the singers that influenced her style.
 In 1992 she sang the title song for the animated musical Little Nemo: Adventures in Slumberland, written by the Sherman Brothers and accompanied by the London Symphony Orchestra.

 In 1995, she released the album If My Heart Had Wings on Atlantic Records.

 She appeared as herself during a two-day guest appearance on the ABC-TV daytime drama General Hospital to sing the song for Robin Scorpio and her AIDS-afflicted boyfriend Stone Cates.

 Throughout the 1980s and 1990s, Manchester alternated recording with acting, appearing with Bette Midler in the film For the Boys, on the television series Blossom, and co-writing (with bookwriter-lyricist Jeffrey Sweet) and starring in the musical I Sent a Letter to My Love based on the Bernice Rubens novel of the same name.
 In 1990, Manchester could be heard performing "I Wish I Knew", played over the opening credits of the CBS television drama The Trials of Rosie O'Neill.
 In addition, she opened Game 6 of the 1991 World Series singing the U.S. National Anthem.